samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 Two changes are in progress:

-1. **Gate VALID on the subdistrict.** VALID should require all four levels: province, city, district, and subdistrict.
+1. Gate VALID on the subdistrict.
+VALID should require all four levels: province, city, district, and subdistrict.
 Or it should report which level is missing or uncertain.
-2. **A generated alias layer.** When a name is ambiguous between Kota and Kabupaten, the seeder normalizes city names and generates the alias.
-For this iteration, Kota is the default.
+2. A generated alias layer.
+When a name is ambiguous between Kota and Kabupaten, the seeder normalizes city names and generates the alias.
 I am testing whether that resolves the ambiguity cases the benchmark flagged.

 The benchmark will tell whether the number moves.